-Hanging planters are beautiful and growing in popularity.
+Hanging plants are beautiful and growing in popularity.
 The styles of hanging planters are varied and modern, so it is no wonder that more and more people want hanging plants in their home.

 Not only beautiful, spider plants are good for your!
 One of the indoor plants identified in NASA’s clean air study, the spider plant filters formaldehyde, xylene and toluene from the air.
 It is also non-toxic and easy to grow.
 They thrive in well-drained soil and bright, indirect light.
 Propagation is easy, too, as they naturally produce little baby spiders plants.

 There are two types of philodendrons: climbing and non-climbing.
-The climbing varieties look lovely in hanging planters, with their vines growing up the hanger.
+The climbing varieties make lovely hanging plants and look wonderful in hanging planters, with their vines growing up the hanger.
 Look for blushing and heartleaf philodendrons for your hanging planter.

 The Christmas cactus needs bright, mostly indirect light.
 They can survive in darker conditions, but will have fewer blooms.
 They require frequent watering, especially during spring and summer.

-The ivy plants can climb well, using small roots that grow along their stems.
+The ivy plants can climb well, using small roots that grow along their stems, making them perfect hanging plants.
 These plants take well to hanging planters where you can let the vines tumble over the sides of the pot or climb the hanging ropes.

 English Ivy grows well in shady areas and need enough water to keep the soil moist.